 I’m recommitting to my vision.
-That familiar soul-sucker called Fear can just f*ck right off.
-It’s never worked, and never will.
-I will never be better than anyone else, because that’s an illusion.
+Fear never worked, and never will.
+My achievements and failures don’t make me better or worse than anyone else.
 My only competition is the person I was this morning, and she wasn’t very nice to herself.

 Letting go is not my resolution.
 It’s my revolution.